Injury Reserve: 2017–2019: Drive It Like It's Stolen, signing to Loma Vista, Injury Reserve

 On September 29, 2017, the group released an EP titled Drive It Like It's Stolen, preceded by the singles, "North Pole" (featuring Austin Feinstein), "See You Sweat", and "Boom (X3)".
 All of the singles were released with accompanying music videos.
 They joined Ho99o9 and The Underachievers on separate tours in 2017.
-In 2018, the group embarked on their first headlining tour, accompanied by Baltimore artist Freddie Gibbs for its second half, and were featured on the Aminé single "Campfire".
+In 2018, the group embarked on their first headlining tour, accompanied by Indiana artist Freddie Gibbs for its second half, and were featured on the Aminé single "Campfire".

 On September 6, 2018, the group released a statement through their social media, stating they signed a record label with Loma Vista, helmed by A&R, Kyambo "Hip Hop" Joshua, and they'd be releasing their debut album under the label.
 On May 17, 2019, the group released their self-titled debut album to generally favorable reviews.
 Following their debut album, the group embarked on a world headlining tour.